 Play dough can be used to simply spark conversation.
 Ask your child to tell you about their play dough creation.
 As they begin to tell you about it you can repeat back to them what they said using proper language skills to model vocabulary and storytelling.
 To our children, this is simply playing with play dough, but you know the speech and sensory benefits behind it.

 Playing with play dough is a fabulous way to engage in your creative side.
 You can use play dough to make models and molds, but our favorite way to create is to make small worlds.
 We like to use play dough kits with loose parts to create small worlds or any thematic play.
-We have created dinosaur Jurassic parks and Easter Bunny homes with dough and loose parts from our play dough kits.
+We have created dinosaur Jurassic parks and unicorn homes with dough and loose parts from our play dough kits.
 I love seeing my kids play dough creations and seeing their creativity soar.
-And frankly, I love how it makes me create too.
+And frankly, I love how it encourages me to create too.